Craft CMS performance tips

 - Bots crawl the entire site including non-existing pages which are not cacheable

-Craft has its own queue implementation.
-You can see and control it from the Craft CMS Control Panel.
-The craft-async-queue plugin helps to improve the performance of the Craft queue.
-Hanging queues are a bad sign.
+Craft has its own queue implementation that you can monitor and manage from the Control Panel (see Craft CMS queueing guide).
+The craft-async-queue plugin improves queue performance by offloading processing.
+Hanging queues indicate a problem.

 To see if performance problems are related to the Craft queue, check if one is running and delete it from the Craft Control Panel.
 This of course is only possible when the website is still responding.